retrotheft/yeetstack/README.md

 Yeetstack is an implementation of Yeet Notation - an ergonomic monadic control flow for javascript/typescript.
 It's the equivalent of Haskell's Do Notation or Gleam's Use.

 Yeetstack uses a combination of a generator function, a proxy and a stack to provide devs with a clean imperative looking syntax for any monadic control flow.
-Think of it async/await but for any monadic operation.
+Think of it as async/await but for any monadic operation.
 It looks like this:

 ```ts
 function* getUserProfile(id: number) {